 While our focus in answering the questions outlined above is 'new economic geography', we do not want claim primacy for geography over other factors determining prosperity.
 Growth takes hold in a country for a wide variety of (poorly understood) reasons.
 This paper is not going to resolve the relative importance of endowments, institutions, technology, or geography (particularly since most of them are, in any case, endogenous variables).
-Sound policy is essential for growth, and it is clear that good location is neither necessary (New Zealand) nor sufficient (Albania) for prosperity.
-The point is simply that a new economic geography perspective provides a number of additional insights into existing patterns of activity, and into the forces driving future changes.
+It is clear that good location is neither necessary (New Zealand) nor sufficient (Albania) for prosperity.
+The point simply that a new economic geography perspective provides a number of additional insights.